Cheshire Cat: Video games

 The Cheshire Cat appears in the video games American McGee's Alice (2000); and the sequel Alice: Madness Returns (2011), voiced by Roger L. Jackson.
 He is portrayed as an enigmatic and snarky, yet wise guide for Alice in the corrupted Wonderland.

 The Disney incarnation of the Cheshire Cat appears in the Kingdom Hearts series, voiced by Jim Cummings.
 Introduced in Kingdom Hearts (2002), he makes subsequent appearances in Kingdom Hearts: Chain of Memories (2004), Kingdom Hearts Coded (2008), and Kingdom Hearts 358/2 Days (2009).

 The Cheshire Cat appears in Sunsoft's 2006 mobile game Alice's Warped Wonderland (歪みの国のアリス, Yugami no kuni no Arisu), serving as the guide to Ariko (the "Alice" of the game) and helps her chase after the White Rabbit.
 In the game, Cheshire Cat is portrayed with a humanoid body and wears a long grey cloak with a red-string bell around his neck, leaving only his nose and mouth visible.
 In Wonderland, Cheshire Cat is the "Guide", an important role that makes him feared by the other residents, and is compelled by Ariko's will to help her unlock her suppressed, traumatic memories and overcome her suicidal depression.
 Later in the game, the Cheshire Cat is beheaded by the Queen of Hearts, but is still alive and his body is able to move on its own.
 Due to the White Rabbit's deranged state, Cheshire Cat fulfils his role of absorbing Ariko's negative emotions, though the task puts a large strain on him.

 The Cheshire Cat appears in Alice in the Country of Hearts, a dating sim game and its related media, as a young man named "Boris Airay", with cat-like attributes such as a tail and cat ears, and is one of the many love interests for Alice in Wonderland.

 The 2008 indie game OFF features The Judge, a monochromatic cat who bears a striking resemblance to the cheshire cat's smile.

+The 2018 indie game Deltarune features a reoccurring black cat, under the sprite file name “IMAGE_FRIEND”.
+Although unconfirmed as allusory, it shares traits such as a wide grin and the disembodiment of its smile.

+The Cheshire Cat is one of the Alice's Adventures in Wonderland characters reinterpreted in the 2018 indie game Black Souls II.

 The Cheshire Cat will make an appearance in the upcoming indie game Habromania, and has had stuffed animals released for him as promotional material along with other material.

 Other media

-American rock band Blink-182’s debut studio album, Cheshire Cat, released on 17 February 1995, takes its name from the Cheshire cat.
+American rock band Blink-182's debut studio album, Cheshire Cat, released on 17 February 1995, takes its name from the Cheshire cat.